yguitton/training-material/topics/imaging/tutorials/2D-spot-detection/tutorial.md

 of high intensity within an image.
 These spots often correspond to features of interest, such as fluorescent markers in biological imaging.
-Such approach can be particularly useful in single-cell/single-molecule imaging experiments, such as RNA single molecule fluorescence in situ hybridization (smFISH), as these experiments can resolve the spatial and temporal distribution of individual RNA molecules with high resolution.
+Such an approach can be beneficial in single-cell/single-molecule imaging experiments, such as RNA single-molecule fluorescence in situ hybridization (smFISH), as these experiments can resolve the spatial and temporal distribution of individual RNA molecules with high resolution.

-In this tutorial we will try to identify RNA molecules in yeast cell lines.
-However, such approach can be re-used for the identification of any fluorescence spots in biological images!
+In this tutorial, we will try to identify RNA molecules in yeast cell lines.
+However, such an approach can be re-used for the identification of any fluorescence spots in biological images!

 > <agenda-title></agenda-title>